 - 1) The Southeast Courtice Secondary Plan area is partially located in both Robinson Subwatershed and Tooley Subwatershed.
-This secondary planned area includes two distinct areas that need to be planned comprehensively the Bloor Street and Courtice Road Regional Corridors and the surrounding residential neighbourhood.
+This secondary planned area includes two distinct areas that need to be planned comprehensively - the Bloor Street and Courtice Road Regional Corridors and the surrounding residential neighbourhood.
 The surrounding residential neighbourhoods include the undeveloped portions of the Emily Stowe and Avondale Neighbourhoods and the Ebenezer Neighbourhood located on the east side of Courtice Road between Bloor Street and Highway 2.
-The total land in this Secondary Plan area is approximately 289 hectares. - 2) The Courtice Employment Lands Secondary Plan area is partially located in both Robinson Subwatershed and Tooley Subwatershed.
-The Courtice Employment Lands (CEL) is a collection of properties that have all been designated in the Clarington Official Plan for various forms of employment use.
+The total land in this Secondary Plan area is approximately 289 hectares. - 2) The Courtice Transit Oriented Community (CTOC) was previously known as Courtice Employment Lands (CEL) Secondary Plan.
+For the purposes of this Subwatershed Study, this Secondary Plan will be referred to as the Courtice Employment Lands (CEL).
+This area is partially located in both Robinson Subwatershed and Tooley Subwatershed.
+The Courtice Employment Lands is a collection of properties that have all been designated in the Clarington Official Plan for various forms of employment use.
 This area is situated to take full advantage of the tremendous advances in technology and changes in industry that will shape employment patterns in the coming years.
 The proposed secondary plan will create a blueprint to guide how this area of Courtice will grow as it transforms into the major employment and innovation centre for Clarington and Durham Region.
 At the centre of this area is the Courtice Transportation Hub.
-As a major transit station area, this stop along the GO rail line will be the focal point for the greatest density within the Secondary Plan. - 3) The Southwest Courtice Secondary Plan area is located northwest of the Courtice Employment Area and south of Bloor Street, extending from the western Robinson
+As a major transit station area, this stop along the GO rail line will be the focal point for the greatest density within the Secondary Plan.

-Subwatershed boundary to the border of the Courtice Employment Area and the Mid-Courtice Secondary Plan area.
+3) The Southwest Courtice Secondary Plan area is located northwest of the Courtice Employment Area and south of Bloor Street, extending from the western Robinson Subwatershed boundary to the border of the Courtice Employment Area and the Mid-Courtice Secondary Plan area.
 The northern portion of this Secondary Plan Area has already been urbanized with residential development but the plan must go through an update to conform with the new Municipality of Clarington Official Plan.